udacity/gym-jetson/README.md

 1. Start by ordering the parts and gathering the tools listed in the [Bill of Materials](https://github.com/udacity/gym-jetson/blob/master/robot_construction/BOM.md) You will also find the .dxf file used to laser cut this robot.
 If you don't have access to a laser cuter, use the design to inspire your own version using other materials.

-2. Follow the steps for [Assembling the Robot](https://github.com/udacity/gym-jetson/blob/master/robot_construction/assembly.md)

-3. Set up your Jetson environment.
+2. Set up your Jetson environment.
 This project was run on jetPack3.2, and was also tested on 3.1.
 Python libraries gpio, cffi, smbus, and numpy are required.

 ```
 sudo apt-get install libffi-dev